pluralsight/guides/author_contest.md

 ## Be an Author

-You can win $10,000 worth of cash prizes from our sponsors, and build your brand by teaching new and interesting API, and best practices.
+You can win $10,000 worth of gift cards prizes from our sponsors, and build your brand by teaching new and interesting API, and best practices.
 This is a great way to contribute and give back to the developer community.

 [Start your tutorial now](http://tutorials.pluralsight.com/write/)